heathhenley/heathhenley.github.io/content/posts/modeling-sales-pipeline-with-monte-carlo.md

 So using these assumptions, we expect to have about $566416.06 in 30 years.
 But what if we run Monte Carlo Simulations to see what's possible as the rate fluctuates every year?

-All the [Python code](https://gist.github.com/heathhenley/d207ca2e83a7a39935f3e19435339d1a) to do the work is available at this Gist, but here's the main function that runs the simulation:
+Here's the link to the [Python code](https://gist.github.com/heathhenley/d207ca2e83a7a39935f3e19435339d1a) to do the work.
+And here's the main function that runs the simulation:

 ```python